poxiest/CalendarApplication/CalendarApplication/res/README.md

 7. Export Calendar as CSV compatible with Google Calendar
 8. Show status

+---

 ## Project Structure

 ### 1. **Controller**

-The `Controller` package is responsible for handling interactions with the user, both through headless (CLI) and interactive modes.
+The Controller package is responsible for managing user interactions in both interactive (CLI) and headless (file-based) modes.
+It also handles input/output operations, including event export, adhering to the Model-View-Controller (MVC) architecture.

-The controller also handles any kind of IO operation in the application, it is responsible for the export command in the application (adhering to MVC).

-Interfaces are introduced for controller, exporting and commands for scalability and extensibility.

-Commands Design Pattern is used for all the calendar commands, making it extensible for new commands and support undo if needed.

-Custom exceptions are thrown with proper error message making it easier for the user to understand what went wrong where.
+Designed with scalability and extensibility in mind, the package utilizes interfaces for controllers, exporters, and command processing.
+The Command Design Pattern is implemented, allowing seamless integration of new commands and potential support for undo/redo functionality.

+To enhance usability, custom exceptions provide clear and informative error messages to users, improving debugging and error handling.

 #### **Interfaces**

 - **`ICalendarController`**: Defines the commands for both interactive and headless modes of